-Start by turning off and unplugging the garbage disposal.
-Next, you’ll need the wrench that came with your disposal.
-If you don’t have it, you can buy a replacement in a hardware store that sells your disposal brand.
+After you unplug the power source, you’ll need the wrench that came with the disposal.
+If you don’t have it, buy a replacement in a hardware store.
 Find the hex-shaped opening at the bottom of the disposal unit.
 Turn the wrench clockwise to dislodge whatever’s blocking the flywheel.
 When the object dislodges, you’ll feel the flywheel start to turn easily.
 Reset the disposal and run cold water while quickly turning it on and off repeatedly.

-Disposals can leak at a couple different places.
+Disposals can leak at a couple of different places.
 Start by turning off the disposal at its base.
 Then, find the disposal mount and remove the unit by turning it counterclockwise from the bottom.
 Once the disposal has been removed from the mount, you should be able to see the three mounting bolts.
 Tighten these bolts to make sure they’re not leaking.